Taitava/obsidian-shellcommands-test-suite/Templates/Test report.template.md

 ## Working directory
 1. [ ] At the beginning, *Working directory* should be *Sandbox*.
 If it's not, change it.
 2. Go through the following values for *Working directory* and run a shell command named *Test working directory* (this will insert working directories into [[TestResults]]):
-3. - [ ] *Sandbox*
+3. - [ ] *Sandbox*.
+Execute the command and ensure that the result in [[TestResults]] is an absolute path to *Sandbox*.
 4. - [ ] (An empty value, so that we refer to the vault's root folder.)
+Execute the command and ensure that the result in [[TestResults]] is an absolute path to this vault's root folder.
 5. - [ ] On Windows: *C:\WINDOWS\Temp*.
 On Linux: */tmp*.
 On Mac: I'm not sure, maybe */tmp* too.
 (We need to test an absolute directory too.
 This test should not write anything in the working directory, but still use a temporary folder just in case.
 The test does write into a file in the Sandbox folder, but should not write elsewhere regardless of what the working directory happens to be).
+Execute the command and ensure that the result in [[TestResults]] is an absolute path to the aforementioned temp folder.
 6. [ ] After you have run the *Test working directory* with all of the above situations, check that [[TestResults]] contains the correct absolute paths.
 7. [ ] Finally, make sure that you change *Working directory* back to *Sandbox*.